MD-Anderson-Bioinformatics/SAMMI/docs/source/graphSettings.rst

    :align: center

    Six reaction visualization formats.
 Columns indicate the reversibility visualization type, available in the top menu *Settings* tab, and rows indicate the visualization of reaction nodes, available in the floating menu.

+- **Node Shape**: Defines whether nodes are represented as circles or squares.
+By default, reactions are usually represented as squares and metabolites as circles in order to easily differentiate between the two node types.